hashicorp/terraform-website/content/source/docs/enterprise/private/vault.html.md

 ## Setup

-Follow these steps to configure an external Vault instance:
+Use the following as a guide to configure an external Vault instance:

 1. Enable AppRole: `vault auth-enable approle`
 1. Enable transit: `vault mount transit`